David Rein: Forer & Rein

-In mid-year 1946, David Rein joined Joseph Forer as private practice law partners in Washington, DC.
+In mid-year 1946, David Rein joined Joseph Forer as private practice law partners in Washington, D.C.
 Together, they "represented more than 100 persons who had been termed 'unfriendly' witnesses by the House Committee on Un-American Activities, the Senate Internal Security Subcommittee of the Senate subcommittee headed by the late senator Joseph McCarthy."

 As historian Joan Quigley describes: In the late 1940s, while Congress and the executive branch trawled for evidence of disloyalty and subversion, Rein and Forer immersed themselves in difficult and disfavored causes: opposing the Mundt-Nixon Bill; defending labor unions and alleged Communists; upholding the Bill of Rights.
 Rein ... represented Gerhard Eisler ...
 As progressives and New Deal veterans, Forer and Rein also nurtured ties to the National Lawyers Guild, which HUAC had branded a Communist front in 1944.
 Attorney Victor Rabinowitz recalled in his memoir that Rein's circle of communist-supportive lawyers stretched to New York City (headquarters of the National Lawyers Guild).
 They included Harry Sacher, Abe Unger, David Freeman, Forer, and Rabinowitz himself, "all lawyers active in the representation of witnesses before congressional committees."
 He explained: Unger and Freeman were attorneys for the (Communist) Party; Sacher had been lead defense in the prosecution of Communist party leaders under the Smith Act; I was a member of the Party and the others were close to it if not members.
 We certainly weren't making Party policy, but our views would have some influence on the Party and its members.

 Lost Laws and DC v.
 John R. Thompson Co.

 Mary Church Terrell

 In May 1949, Dr. Mary Church Terrell decided to take on the issue of desegregation head-on.
 She consulted Forer.
 Forer led the National Lawyers Guild's DC chapter in submitting an opinion in their favor.
-With such advice, Dr. Terrell and colleagues Clark F. King, Essie Thompson, and Arthur F. Elmer entered the segregated Thompson's Restaurant, next door to the offices of Forer and Rein's office at 711 14th Street NW, in Washington, DC, between H an G Streets cut by New York Avenue and across the street from the Trans-Lux Theatre.
+With such advice, Dr. Terrell and colleagues Clark F. King, Essie Thompson, and Arthur F. Elmer entered the segregated Thompson's Restaurant, next door to the offices of Forer and Rein's office at 711 14th Street NW, in Washington, D.C., between H and G Streets cut by New York Avenue and across the street from the Trans-Lux Theatre.
 When refused service, Terrell & Co. sued.

 Attorney Ringgold Hart, representing Thompson, argued on April 1, 1950, that District laws were unconstitutional.
 Regardless, Forer's research found that the U.S. Congress had jurisdiction over DC and so could overrule segregation; Charles H. Houston, dean of Howard University Law School concurred.